MicrosoftDocs/power-automate-docs/articles/minit/event-metrics-filter.md

 ## Create a custom metric

-You can choose between standard default metrics found in Power Automate Process Mining and custom metrics created in the process context.
+You can choose between standard default metrics found in the Power Automate Process Mining desktop app and custom metrics created in the process context.
 To create a custom metric, select (**...**) > **Add**.